Ask a Librarian

-A send only fax service is available at the Circulation Desk of the Main Library and branch libraries.
+A send only fax service is available at the Circulation Desk of the Main Library and branch libraries for 20 pages or less.
 Local call fee is $1.00 for the first page and $0.25 per additional page thereafter.
 Long distance fax fee is $2.00 for the first page and $0.25 per additional page thereafter.
 No charge for the cover sheet.

 During the tax season, February through April 15, WCPL hosts tax preparation assistance in partnership with the IRS's Volunteer Income Tax Assistance (VITA).
 More information is posted on our income tax page along with a list of tax forms available at the Main Library .
 Tax forms are available online at the IRS web site.

 The Franklin Lions Club donated a low vision reader for public use at the Main Library.
 It is located on the second floor in the Reference Department.
 Reference staff are available to assist with the reader.